 Shawn is a playwright and actor who has lived and worked in Vancouver since 1988.
 His work has been produced by Vancouver TheatreSports, The Arts Club, The Vancouver Playhouse, Touchstone Theatre and Pacific Theatre.
 His play Prodigal Son won the Jessie Richardson Theatre Award for Outstanding original Script.
 As an actor, Shawn has worked for most of Vancouver’s professional theatre companies, and performs regularly as a company member of Bard on the Beach.
 Shawn is the Instructor and Program Leader for the LEAP Playwriting Intensive for Teen Writers at the Arts Club Theatre, and aside from assisting Green Thumb’s Artistic Director, for the past four years he has facilitated the creation of The Edge Project, Green Thumb’s youth driven collective creation for high school students.

 Rachel is an actor, playwright and now administrator born and raised in Vancouver.
 She made her professional acting debut with Green Thumb in their production of Souvenirs, and since then has appeared on stages across Western Canada.
 Her work as an actor has included new works, classics, musicals, and has taken her everywhere from a sold out 700 hundred seat theatre to a stage on the back of a flatbed pickup truck, performing in public parks for free.
 Rachel has been featured playing the cello, singing her heart out, and jumping onto a moving, four-horse chariot.
-Rachel’s first play, Still/Falling will appear in Green Thumb’s 2015/16 season, after comprehensive dramaturgical input from Patrick McDonald.
-Throughout her time as professional theatre artist, Green Thumb has always felt like home to Rachel, and has offered constant support to her in her artist endeavors.
-She can’t think of a better place to be making her next début – as an arts administrator.
+Rachel’s first play, Still/Falling appeared in Green Thumb’s 2015/16 season, after comprehensive dramaturgical input from Patrick McDonald, and her second play, The Code will premiere with the company in 2018.
+Throughout her time as professional theatre artist, Green Thumb has always felt like home to Rachel, and has offered constant support to her in her artist endeavors, as an actor, playwright, and now arts administrator.

 TOUR & RENTAL COORDINATOR